 - Federal Preservation Laws and Regulations

-- 36CFR60 - regulations specifically for the National Register of Historic Places
+- 36CFR60 are the regulations specifically for the National Register of Historic Places

 Search the National RegisterThe National Register of Historic Places is a treasure trove for professional historians, scholars, and anyone curious about American history.
 Our Research and Database page has more information.

 - The more than 96,000 properties listed (as of the end of 2020) in the National Register represent 1.8 million contributing resources - buildings, sites, districts, structures, and objects

 - Almost every county in the United States has at least one place listed in the National Register